Lemons, Lavender, & Laundry

 Step 1: Assemble the Front & Side(s)

-Start by creating the front and side(s) of your faux vanity.
+Start by creating the front and side(s) of the faux vanity.
 Since our utility sink is sitting against a wall, we created a L-shaped “vanity”.
 Depending on your layout, you may need to add an extra side for a U-shape.
-Prior to assembly, you will want to cut your plywood to size using a circular saw; making sure to measure and cut for both height and width, allowing for an overlap at the corner.
+Prior to assembly, you will want to cut your plywood to size using a circular saw; making sure to measure and cut for both height and width.
+Remember to allow for an overlap at the corner.

-Once your pieces are cut to size, run some wood glue along the seam where they will come together and secure them with clamps.
-Allow this to dry and then use a drill and screws to attach the pieces together.
+Once the plywood is cut to size, run some wood glue along the seam where the pieces come together and secure them with clamps.
+Allow the glue to dry and then use a drill and screws to attach the pieces together.

 Assembling side and front of faux vanity which will hide a utility sink